Surfer/Teacher/Lifeguard/Writer/Dad

 If your top priority is sticky wax and maintaining grip, look no further.
 If you care about smell and the environment, which (as someone who gets their kicks in the ocean) you probably should, you make want to skip to number two.
 But you will be choosing an inferior product in order to support Mother Nature and titillate the nostrils.

-CHECK PRICE ON JACK'S SURFBOARDS
+CHECK PRICE ON REAL WATERSPORTS

 Fu Wax Temperatures